JessicaBarai/monitoring/README.md

 2. Make sure to change configuration of Prometheus.
 In main function: "Exposer exposer{"172.17.0.2:8080"};".
-Tell the Exposer class where to expose the data and configure prometheus to that endpoint.
+Tell the Exposer class where to expose the data and configure prometheus to scrape from that endpoint.

 3. If needed also configuration of Jaeger agent port can be changed in config.yml.